 Data Science is a rapidly emerging discipline at the intersection of statistics, machine learning, data visualization, and mathematical modeling.
 This course is designed to provide a hands-on introduction to Data Science by challenging student groups to build predictive models for upcoming events, and validating their models against the actual outcomes.

 I will give about 25 formal lectures this semester.
-All classes will be filmed by Echo360 and made available on Blackboard.
+All classes will be recorded by Zoom and made available on Blackboard.

 Old lecture notes are available from the previous offering in Fall 2014.

 Roughly half of the course grade will come from a course project.
 Students will typically work in small groups (2-3 people) on independent research projects.
 I will distribute a list of possible projects about six weeks into the semester.

 The field of data science is still emerging, but there are several books which it will be useful to read and consult: